-If there are updates pending, your device will auto-update the next time that there is an event (such as motion or live view) – so walking past your device might be a good idea!
+If there are updates pending, your device will auto-update the next time that there is an event (such as motion detection or live view) – so walking past your device might be a good idea!

-Resetting a Ring doorbell or camera is a little bit more involved.
+Resetting a Ring doorbells or camera is a little bit more involved.
 This also means you’re going to have to run the setup process again as well as rebuild any third-party Integrations you might have set up.

 However, the factory reset is sure to clear out any firmware glitches that might be causing your distortion.
 The usual process for resetting a Ring device is to:

 - Press and hold the reset button for 10 seconds.
 This button will usually be located on the top or side of your device.

 - The LED light on your device should start to blink.